spcourse/python/en/functions/practice/contents.md

     5.0

 **Exercise 3** Create a function `max` that takes two numbers and returns the maximum of the two.
-So
+So,

     # your code here